christina-bel/mnist/README.md

 # mnist
-This code uses neural networks to define hand-written numbers
+This code uses neural networks to define hand-written numbers.